sk-zk/streetlevel/docs/streetlevel.baidu.rst

 Support for Baidu Panorama of Baidu Maps, covering many cities in the PRC.

 ``find_panorama`` accepts WGS84 in addition to BD09.
-The locations of retrieved panoramas are given as both WGS84 and BD09MC.
+The positions of retrieved panoramas are given as both WGS84 and BD09MC.

 Finding panoramas